nwager/WebScraping-MiniProject/README.md

 # WebScraping-MiniProject
 My runwebscraper.py and requirements.txt files.
 These files are meant for a CLI.

+First, install the runwebscraper.py and requirements.txt file, put them in a folder, and get in that directory.

 Before running the .py file, type "pip install -r requirements.txt" to download the required packages for scraping.